16–19 Bursary Fund

 Our food outlets offer a £5 Meal Deal daily, with plenty of choice on offer.
 We always try to accommodate common dietary requirements such as gluten-intolerance, vegetarianism, and veganism.

-You may be eligible if your household receives benefits such as Universal Credit, Income Support, or Child Tax Credit.
+You may be eligible for Free College Meals if your household receives benefits such as Universal Credit, Income Support, or Child Tax Credit.

 Childcare Support